SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 ..
 FIXME: if you don't use an underbar to avoid an external parameter name, the initializer can't be used with string interpolation.
-   This is a side-effect of the stricter paramerter name rules introduced in Swift r17743.
+   This is a side-effect of the stricter parameter name rules introduced in Swift r17743.
    I've filed this fact as rdar://16862627, and have updated the example above so that it works with swifttest,